 All vehicles parked on the campus must have a parking permit.
 Permits are available in the Parking Office in Facilities Management.
-The cost is $65 for reserved parking space for faculty, staff and students for the academic year.
 Parking areas are identified as "E" for Employees, "S" for Students, and "S/E" for lots where employees or students may park.
 Refunds are available by the semester, if one no longer wishes to park on campus.
 Campus parking is supervised; tickets will be issued and cars improperly parked will be towed at the owner’s expense.
 Further information may be obtained by contacting the Parking Office at the mail room/information center in the Administration Building or at 701-858-3318.

 Residence Hall housing is available for students desiring to reside on campus.
 Students must be enrolled Full Time in on-campus classes to be eligible for on campus housing.